45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 5 to 9

 This herbaceous to semi-woody perennial does well in sunny, warm, dry conditions.
-Its fragrant leaves are resistant to deer and rabbits.
-The fragrant flowers bloom from mid-summer until mid-fall and attract butterflies and other pollinators.
+Its fragrant leaves resist deer and rabbits.
+The fragrant flowers bloom from midsummer until mid-fall and attract butterflies and other pollinators.
 Flowers develop along tall, sprawling spikes and are small but very showy, especially en masse, covering the plant with light purplish-blue blossoms.

-This plant would look great in any xeriscape garden, herb garden, or rock garden.
-Grow it along with other perennials, or grow it in a large container.
+This plant looks great in any xeriscape garden, herb garden, or rock garden.
+Grow it alongside other perennials or in a large container.
 Soil should be loose and very well drained.

-If the plant becomes too large or scraggly looking, give it a heavy pruning in the spring to keep it more compact.
-Russian sage will also spread by root suckers.
-These can be left to naturalize a larger area, divided and transplanted, or simply removed as needed.
+If the plant becomes too large or scraggly looking, give it a heavy pruning in spring to keep it more compact.
+Russian sage also spreads by root suckers.
+You can leave these to naturalize a larger area, divide and transplant them, or simply remove them as needed.

 Sea Holly